ahalya-hegde/Projects/README.md

 # Projects
-Contains all the projects done by me
+Contains all the projects like android , php web applications and similar code snippets all put together